dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

       substance, it loses those properties from the nanoscale configuration of matter, unless that fragile nanostructure is held consistent across the entire material.

-- soooo ... what are phase changes in sociophysical systems?

 ### Reynold's Number